epfl-ada/ada-2024-project-5pack/README.md

   - **Hub-based navigation**: Relying on high-PageRank nodes.
   - **Semantic guidance**: Choosing links that are semantically closer to the target.
   - **Link positioning**: Clicking on top-ranked hyperlinks within the page.
-- How does **backtracking behavior** correlate with success or failure in navigation?
+  - **backtracking behavior**: Going back to previous articles, more streamlined or exploratory path.

 ### 3. How can navigation strategies be quantified and evaluated?
 - Can we model the effectiveness of strategies using regression analysis to account for **confounding variables** like target difficulty?